armed/pruner/README.md

 ## Plugins

-The pruner plugin API is defined as a [WIT interface](https://component-model.bytecodealliance.org/design/wit.html) and you can find the definition [here](./wit/world.wit), or you can download the WIT files from the releases page.
+Pruner plugins enable writing formatting behaviour in a way that is fast, versioned, and shareable.
+A plugin is essentially just a bundled function that takes source code in and returns altered source code.
+As Pruner evolves I do expect the Plugin interface and capabilities to grow beyond this.

-Pruner plugins are compiled WASM components and can be loaded from disk or from a remote URL.
-By using WASM Pruner allows plugin authors to write plugins in any language of their choosing so long as it can be compiled to a WASM component.
+Plugins are WASM components that implement the **[pruner/plugin-api@1.0.0](./wit/world.wit)** [WIT](https://component-model.bytecodealliance.org/design/wit.html) interface.
+You can download the latest interface definition from the releases page.
+Plugins can be loaded from disk or from a remote URL.

+By using WASM Pruner allows authors to write plugins in any language of their choosing so long as it can be compiled to a WASM component.
 See [here](https://component-model.bytecodealliance.org/language-support.html) for a list of known supported languages.

 ### Official Plugins